busybusyFB/topk1/README.md

 Step 4: Convert the minHeaps to lists and reverse the lists.
 The reversed list stores the top 10 states and occupations.

 **Performance of this approach**

+Define:
-Define the number of entries as 'n', the number of unique keys in the hash map as 'm' and the number of targets as 'k'.
+-The number of entries as 'n'
+-The number of unique keys in the hash map as 'm'
+-The number of targets as 'k'

 ## Run instructions